the-refinery/baseline/README.md

-# D-I Baseline
+# Baseline

-**D-I Baseline** is a starting point for setting up styles on SCSS based project.
+**Baseline** is a starting point for setting up styles on SCSS based project.

 ## Usage